drytoastman/scorekeeperts/packages/web/public/markdown/recommend.md

   * Maybe not ideal if laptop has dual use outside of events

-## 2. Windows 10 (After Summer 2020 update)
+## 2. Windows 10

-When Microsoft realeases their 20H1 update in the summer of 2020, they will have a new version of the Windows Subsystem for Linux.
+Windows 10 has a new version of the Windows Subsystem for Linux.
 This lightweight virtualization is actually running a regular Linux kernel and is capable of running Docker.
-Best of all, it looks like it will even be available for Home editions of Windows.

 Pros: